Foo Fighters (album)

-Foo Fighters is the debut studio album by American rock band Foo Fighters, released on July 4, 1995, through Roswell and Capitol Records.
-Dave Grohl wrote and recorded the entire album himself, with the assistance of producer Barrett Jones at Robert Lang Studios in Seattle, Washington, in 1994.
-He said that he recorded the album just for fun, describing it as a cathartic experience to recover from the suicide of Nirvana bandmate Kurt Cobain.
+Foo Fighters is the debut studio album by American rock band Foo Fighters, released on June 26, 1995, through Roswell and Capitol Records in the United Kingdom and on July 4, 1995 in the United States.
+Former Nirvana drummer Dave Grohl wrote the entire album.
+He recorded it himself in six days with the assistance of producer Barrett Jones at Robert Lang Studios in Seattle, Washington, in 1994.

+Grohl said that he recorded the album just for fun, describing it as a cathartic experience to recover from the suicide of Nirvana bandmate Kurt Cobain in 1994.
+The album, featuring more traditional rock stylings than what was typical in grunge, is considered to have established the post-grunge genre.

-After Grohl completed the recordings, he chose the name "Foo Fighters" for the project to hide his identity, and passed cassette copies of the sessions to personal friends.
-When the tapes attracted record label interest, Grohl signed with Capitol and recruited a full band to perform the songs live.
-The album was promoted through extensive tours and six singles, two of which were accompanied by music videos.
+After Grohl completed the recordings, he passed cassette copies of the sessions to personal friends, using the name "Foo Fighters" to conceal his involvement.
+When the tapes attracted record label interest, Grohl signed with Capitol and formed a backing band to perform the songs live.
+The album was promoted through extensive tours and four singles, two of which were accompanied by music videos.

 Upon its release, Foo Fighters earned positive reviews, praising its songwriting and performances, and was also a commercial success, becoming the band's second-best-selling album in the United States.
 It also peaked within the top five of charts of the United Kingdom, Canada, Australia, and New Zealand.